-The Aiken Audubon chapter with its logo, Wes, based on the Aiken (a.k.a.
+The name “Aiken” seems to pop up all over.
+There is the Aiken Audubon chapter with its logo, Wes, based on the Aiken (a.k.a.
 Western) Screech Owl.
-Aiken Canyon.
-Junco hyemalis aikeni.
+There’s Aiken Canyon and the subspecies Junco hyemalis aikeni.
 Just who was this Aiken that we commemorate in so many ways?

 In 1907, Aiken’s collection of bird skins was sold to Colorado College.
 By the time of his death, the collection numbered over 5,700 skins, in addition to a number of mounted specimens, as well as nests and eggs.
 The collection includes an exceptionally complete series of Juncos subspecies.
 Junco aikeni was named after him.
 Aiken joined the AOU in 1898, but eventually allowed his membership to lapse.
 However, in 1926, at the age of 76, he was made an Honorary Life Associate, a gesture which meant a great deal to him.
 It’s clear why he means a great deal to Colorado birders today.